 And ain’t nothing vanilla about vanilla people, these cupcakes are topped with an oreo frosting that you could literally eat off the spoon.

-I use cornflour in my cakes and cupcakes often and the reason behind this is that I don’t want to store cake flour in my pantry along with everything else.
+- Cornflour: I use it a lot in my cakes and cupcakes and the reason behind this is that I don’t want to store cake flour in my pantry along with everything else.
 Cake flour is a combination of plain (all-purpose) flour and cornflour (cornstarch) so while it may look strange, it’s really not.

-- Beat the butter and sugar together until soft and light.
+- Beat butter and sugar together until soft and light.

 - Add eggs and vanilla and beat them in until well combined